 L: Let-down sight, why and where

 I think it was the Little Mermaid statue in Copenhagen, Denmark.
-I hadn’t imagined the statue to be actually so little!
+I hadn’t imagined the statue to be literally so little!
 It’s nothing special; just a small mermaid statue at a seashore, yet there are hundreds of tourists flocking to see the statue every day.
 I loved the lovely seaside area however and it was very lively when I went.
 I think it was a let-down sight due to my own expectations.

 M: Moment that you fell in love with travel